nus-cs2103-AY2324S2/ip/docs/README.md

 ## Add Task

 Adds a task to the current task list
-There are three types of task you can add, todo, deadline and event
+There are three types of task you can add, todo, deadline and event.

 ### Todo

-The todo task just contains a description of the task
+The todo task just contains a description of the task.
 Usage: `todo [DESCRIPTION]`

 Examples: